-APHA and AjPHA regional clubs are known for having a friendly atmosphere, a high regard for their members and promoting family values.
-These clubs are as diverse as the Paint Horse, but they share common goals of educating the public about APHA, encouraging Paint breeding for conformation and athletic ability, providing an opportunity to show Paints and hosting social events and other activities for those who don’t want to compete, all at a local level.
+AjPHA clubs are as diverse as the Paint Horse, but they share common goals of educating the public about APHA, encouraging Youth, providing an opportunity to show Paints, and hosting social events and other activities to build local camaraderie.

 If you want to get involved with an AjPHA regional club, but there isn’t one near you, you can start one!